Setanta Sports News: History

 On 1 September 2008, the channel was given a new look.
 The format was changed from 4:3 to Widescreen.
 Viewers could see headlines along the length of the bottom of the screen, rather than across the top of the video section.
-There were other several minor changes, none of particular importance.
+There were other several minor changes, which also included the vidiprinter moving to a different part of the screen.

 Over the course of the remainder of the year, channel producers experimented with different format designs, including removing the side bar over midweek.

 Closure

-On 23 June 2009, it was announced Setanta Sports had been placed into administration after rescue talks designed to secure new funding collapsed.
+On 23 June 2009, it was announced Setanta Sports had been placed into administration after rescue talks to secure new funding collapsed.
 Setanta Sports News closed on the same day, at 18:00, with 60 staff made redundant.

 International coverage

 From 1 January 2008, Setanta Sports News was broadcast live in one hour blocks on their domestic international stations in the Republic of Ireland (at 18:00 on Setanta Ireland), Australia, and the USA.
 In Australia, Setanta Sports News was shown live daily at 7am and 6pm EST (changing to 9am & 6pm EDT) and in the USA was shown live at 1am, 5pm, and 10pm ET.